 Many have come claiming Christ’s authority—and many have been deceived!
-Satan’s ministers have failed to announce the coming, world-ruling kingdom or government of God.
-They have most often replaced Christ’s message about the kingdom with a message about the Messenger.
+While the most dramatic and widespread deception lies ahead, Satan’s ministers have throughout history failed to announce the coming, world-ruling Kingdom or government of God.
+They have most often replaced Christ’s message about the Kingdom with a message about the Messenger.
 The Messenger is not the message.
 His announcement was the message—and still is.

 But Christ foretold that, just prior to the end, His Church would preach the true gospel around the world.
 Notice: “And this gospel of the kingdom shall be preached in all the world for a witness unto all nations; and then shall the end come” (vs. 14).

 Mark’s account of this same prophecy adds, “And the gospel must first be published among all nations” (13:10).
-Three chapters later, Christ commissioned His followers—the apostles, and those true ministers who would faithfully teach His message—to faithfully carry the true gospel to the world: “And He said unto them, Go you into all the world, and preach the gospel to every creature” (16:15).
+Three chapters later, Christ commissioned His followers at the end of the age to faithfully carry the true gospel to the world: “And He said unto them, Go you into all the world, and preach the gospel to every creature” (16:15).

-Matthew 24:14 plainly states that the preaching of the kingdom of God would occur prior to “the end.”
+Matthew 24:14 plainly states that the preaching of the Kingdom of God would occur prior to “the end.”
 If this had been occurring for the preceding nearly 1,900 years, this statement would make no sense.
 (Only a relatively few people secretly heard the true gospel through this time.)
 How could it be prophesied to occur at the end if it was happening throughout history?
-But Christ foretold that a final period of witness and warning would happen prior to His Return.
-And, beginning in 1934, it did!
+But Christ foretold that a final period of witness would happen prior to His Return.

 The Restored Church of God continues to preach this gospel today!
 (To learn more about this subject, read our booklet Which Is the True Gospel?)